Clypt vs Opus Clip: Why Generic AI Clippers Miss the Mark on Business Podcasts

 Is Opus Clip good for podcasts?

 Opus Clip can process video podcasts, but it was designed for viral TikTok and YouTube Shorts content, not interview-style shows.
-Its virality scoring prioritizes high-energy, emotionally charged moments over the contrarian insights and tactical advice that make VC podcast clips shareable on LinkedIn and X. If you host a video podcast and want quick clips for TikTok, Opus Clip can work.
-If you host a VC podcast and want clips your audience will actually share, a purpose-built tool like Clypt delivers better results.
+Its virality scoring prioritizes high-energy, emotionally charged moments over the contrarian insights and tactical advice that make business-podcast clips shareable on LinkedIn and X. If you host a video podcast and want quick clips for TikTok, Opus Clip can work.
+If you host a business podcast and want clips your audience will actually share, a purpose-built tool like Clypt delivers better results.

-What is the best AI clipping tool for VC podcasts?
+What is the best AI clipping tool for business podcasts?

-Clypt is the best AI clipping tool for VC podcasts.
+Clypt is the best AI clipping tool for business podcasts.
 It was trained on 870+ real editorial decisions from top shows like 20VC and provides editorial rationale for every clip it selects.
-Unlike generic tools, Clypt classifies clips by archetype (Counterintuitive Take, Bold Claim, High-Stakes Story, Vulnerable Moment, Tactical Playbook) and generates hooks and social copy tailored for LinkedIn and X audiences.
-Try it free with 2 episodes.
+Unlike generic tools, Clypt classifies clips by archetype (Bold Claim, Contrarian Take, Business Mechanics, and six more) and generates hooks and social copy tailored for founders, investors, and operators on LinkedIn and X. Try it free with 2 episodes.